aglindstrom/J3D/ReadMe.md

 - y: length of the mesh
 - t: sine: offset of the sine wave | rand: random seed

+## j3D File Format
+The file format is a simple ascii format.
+The format header is two values the number of indices followed by the number of vertices.
+A list of indices follows the header.
+The indices are grouped by faces, and separated by newlines.
+The vertices are listed after the indices.
+Vertices are listed as x,y,z coordinates and are separated by spaces.
+New line characters separate the vertices.
+The format looks like this.__
+`num_indices num_vertices__
+ 1 2 3__
+ 2 3 4__
+ ...__
+ 0.0 0.0 1.0__
+ 1.0 0.0 1.0__
+ 0.0 1.0 1.0__
+ 1.0 1.0 1.0`

 ## Future Additions

 - Add standford ply support